Kruti-20/Inception-Score/README.md

 # Method

   - This repo derived from paper named [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498), In this paper, we can see more tricks and improved methods used for training GAN.
-Anyway, sometimes, they are helpful.

   - Inception score is used to measure the quality of images generating from GAN model.
 It is considered as a good way to measure performance of GAN in quantity.